gitopsmanager/multicloud-build-action/README.md

 GitHub-hosted runners do **not** expose a `buildkitd` at `127.0.0.1:12345`.

-Use the managed builder instead:
+They just use the managed builder only:

 ```yaml
 - uses: docker/setup-buildx-action@v3
 ```

-The “remote BuildKit on :12345” requirement applies only to self-hosted runners.
 ---

 ## 🧩 Bake plan & execution